Resolution #1 in 2018

 As usual mother nature has all the answers.
 What we need is already here.
 We need to find non-toxic, biodegradable, self-sustainable alternatives… and this is where PLANTS come into it, especially ones that grow really fast, without the need for toxic pesticides… Hemp, Bamboo, Coconut Fibres, Banana Leaves… I’m referring to you 🙂 There are likely many more better alternatives already in nature.

 In Jamaica, there is a tree nut called Calabash, which many of the local Rastafarians still use to make household items such as lamp shades and kitchen bowls.
 Beautifully hand crafted, functional, durable, totally biodegradable of course – being from nature!
-These two little Rasta kids took great joy in showing me all their Calabash household items.
+I met two little Rasta kids who took great pride in showing me all their Calabash household items, from lampshades to bowls.
 And because it’s just a natural by-product of trees, year after year there is a ready supply without having to destroy anything.
 OK not all of us have Calabash trees in our back yards but it gives us a good idea of the meaning ‘sustainable living’.
 Using what nature already provides and taking what we need without destroying the environment in the process.

-There are many innovative ranges now made from plant fibres – anything from fashion accessories to cutlery to coffee cups.
+There are more and more products made from plant fibres on the market now – anything from fashion accessories to cutlery to coffee cups.
 Do a bit of digging and you’ll find loads, the website links I’ve listed at the end have a few recommendations for such products.

 - Light on the Packaging: Get to your local market stall!
 Look for produce that does not have extra plastic packaging – such as loose fruit/veg.
 Even better seek out shops who specialize in bulk bins for produce or refill stations for laundry liquid etc… Check out the links below for more info.